assadnavi/assadnavi.github.io/_posts/2023-09-18-coding-interview-quicksort.md

 See below a step-by-step example.
 {% highlight cpp %}
 quicksort of [5, 6, 2]
-1. Is the array empty (=sorted) ?
-If not, go to step 2
+1. Is the input array empty (=sorted) ?
+No, go to step 2
-2. The "pivot" is the number 5
+2. The "pivot" is : 5
 3. All the elements smaller or equal are : [2]
 4. All the elements greater than are : [6]
 5. Concatenating quicksort of [2], the pivot 5 and quicksort of [6] is [2, 5, 6]